Cut Up Your Text! [PhotoShop Design Tips]

 Add Some Texture

-We’ll now add some texture to the text using some Pattern Fills.
-Having the Layers stored inside a group makes this process much easier, as we can apply these treatments directly to the parent Group, and affect all the nested Layers at once.
+Having the Layers stored inside a group means we can apply it and affect all the nested Layers at once.

 Shows the new fibres layer being created and options Shows the new fibres layer